 It’s All Greek to Me

-At the beginning of 1914, Penfield got wonderful news: he had been awarded a Rhodes Scholarship.
+At the beginning of 1914, Penfield received wonderful news: he had been awarded a Rhodes Scholarship.
 Now he could go to Oxford.
 He applied to Merton College, Oxford and was accepted on condition that he could pass their entrance examination… in Greek!
-Penfield had never studied Greek, but could not avoid submitting to the college’s 700-year-old tradition.
+Penfield had never studied Greek, but could not avoid abiding by the college’s 700-year-old tradition.
 After some serious cramming, he sat the exam in the spring of 1914… and failed.

 Learning Greek Surrounded by the Dead